sneakysneak/docs/pages/connector-authentication/jotform_setup.md

 2. From the Edit Connector interface click 'Setup'

-3. Enter your Form ID

-4. For the "Server" field, enter either EU or NON-EU depending on which server your JotForm account uses
+3. Enter your API Domain (api.jotform.com for US, eu-api.jotform.com for EU or you can enter a custom URL)

-5. Click 'Next'
+4. Click 'Next'

-6. Enter your API Key
+5. Enter your API Key

-7. Click 'Next'
+6. Click 'Next'

 The connector is now authenticated and ready to use.